Explainable machine learning for neoplasms diagnosis via electrocardiograms: an externally validated study: Discussion

 \subsection{Predictive performance}

 The remarkable predictive strength of a select group of ECG features emphasizes their capacity to accurately identify neoplasms from a single ECG.
 Consistently high AUROC values in both internal and external validations confirm the robustness of these features, even across varied cohorts.
 The unique patterns identified across different physiological systems highlight the interconnectedness between cardiac and oncological health.
 Remarkably, our approach is able to distinguish between benign and malignant neoplasms or diverse neoplasms with alike symptoms such as malignant neoplasm of prostate against benign prostatic hyperplasia, as well as leiomyoma of the uterus and endometriosis.

+The variation in predictive performance observed across different neoplasm types likely reflects underlying physiological and pathophysiological heterogeneity in how various cancers influence cardiac electrophysiology, as captured by the ECG.
+For example, neoplasms such as lower lung cancer due to their anatomical proximity to the heart or their potential to trigger paraneoplastic syndromes, systemic inflammation, or changes in autonomic regulation, may induce more pronounced alterations in ECG signals.
+These changes make such neoplasms more readily detectable by ECG-based models.
+Conversely, cancers that are located further from the thoracic cavity or that exert limited systemic effects may not manifest discernible ECG signatures, resulting in reduced model performance for those categories.